-Before starting up the system, the unit MUST be energised for at least 6 hours.
-The crankcase heater needs to heat up the compressor oil to avoid oil shortage and compressor breakdown during startup.
+Before starting up the system, the unit MUST be energised for at least 6 hours to avoid compressor breakdown during startup.

 NEVER operate the unit without thermistors and/or pressure sensors/switches.
 Burning of the compressor might result.

 Do NOT operate the unit until the refrigerant piping is complete (when operated this way, the compressor will break).